-The prerequisites for this course are Economics 101 and Economics 102.
-The course requires the prerequisite courses for good reason.
+The prerequisites for this course are Economics 001 and Economics 002 (or Economics 010 if a student received an A or A- in it).
+The course requires both introductory economics courses for good reason.
 We will draw heavily on concepts developed in those classes.
-In contrast to Economics 101 and Economics 102, Economics 251 is even more mathematical and is centered on constructing and understanding economic models.
+In contrast to Economics 001 and Economics 002, Economics 50 is more mathematical and is centered on constructing and understanding economic models.

-You are responsible for ensuring that you have successfully completed both course prerequisites and that you have not taken the anti-requisite course (Economics 050).
-If you find that you do not have the course prerequisites or have taken the anti-requisite course, it is in your best interest to drop the course as soon as possible.
+You are responsible for ensuring that you have successfully completed both course prerequisites (Economics 001 and Economics 002), and that you have not taken an anti-requisite course (Economics 251 or 252).
+If you find that you do not have the course prerequisites or have taken an anti-requisite course, it is in your best interest to drop the course well before the end of the add/drop period.
 Your prompt attention to this matter will not only help protect your academic record, but will ensure that spaces are available for other students to sign up for the class.

 We will cover models at an abstract and relatively advanced level.
 My treatment of the international trade models will be more quantitative than that of the text.
-You MUST possess basic algebra and geometry skills.
+Although college-level Calculus is not a prerequisite for taking this class, you MUST possess basic algebra and geometry skills.
 You will find your knowledge of the concepts of sets, functions, derivatives, integrals and optimization very helpful.

-Unfortunately, only few of you will go into graduate study in Economics.
+Unfortunately, few of you will go into graduate study in Economics and many of you will never take a higher-level course in Economics.
 I say "unfortunately" because I am passionate about Economics and I find it very exciting.
 It is perhaps the only social science that uses formal mathematical methods to analyze complex social interactions.
 The insights gained are invaluable.
 For example, during recent congressional elections many of you might have heard speeches (from candidates of either party) that go something like this: